yazun/dpcgR/README.md

 Helps with DB related task:
 * Connecting to DB
-* Fetching Runs data and visualising it in R using javscript highcharter package
+* Fetching Runs data and visualizing it in R using javscript highcharter package
-* Standardises visualization of Aitoff skymaps, including background data
+* Standardizes visualization of Aitoff skymaps, including background data

 ```R
 require(devtools)